kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->
-Negligible, In the case of resource hot plug the resource manager may take some time to resync.
+Negligible, In the case of resource reconfiguration the resource manager may take some time to re-sync.
 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

 <!--